The Solar Pool

 This was then followed by a full reprint of the six issue IDW series by Georgia Ball and, again, Priscilla Tramotano (the last time the company tried to tie-into the current cartoon).
 With each story now having a new title.
 Which actually worked out at pretty decent value when you thrown in the various free gifts as well (more on that later).

-From issue 29 the subtitle is dropped and from issue 37 it switches to adapting Cyberverse.
+From issue 29 the comic becomes simply Transformers (though what is presumably a mistake sees the Robots in Disguise subtitle return briefly on issue 32) and from issue 37 it switches to adapting Cyberverse.
 In theory, the shorter episodes should make creating a comic easier, but the strips are just made shorter as well instead.
 They do struggle with the format as a result from this point, sometimes one episode an issue, sometimes two, sometimes one split into two parts.
 There was then a brief experiment with three episodes an issue before settling down back to one (now 12 page) again as it crossed from the second to the third season of the show.

-The advantage of a comic like this is that it’s cheap to produce, so not only has it had a five year run, but from 2017 an accompanying title devoted to Rescue Bots (Rescue Bots Academy from issue 23) joined it.
+The advantage of a comic like this is that it’s cheap to produce, so not only did it have a six year run, but from 2017 an accompanying title devoted to Rescue Bots (Rescue Bots Academy from issue 23) joined it.

 This actually works better, being aimed at pre-schoolers means the shorter strip adaptations have more, simple, text to cover the narrative gaps so it makes for a more coherent read.
-Its bonus features (which are basically the same as we’ve been seeing from Titan in the other book) tend to be more educational as well, explaining the concept of things like lifeboats and football.
+Its bonus features (which in the parent book are basically the same as we saw from Titan) tend to be more educational as well, explaining the concept of things like lifeboats and football.

 The real main selling point of what is otherwise some really overpriced comics is the free gifts.
 Which, whilst mostly from stock and cheap are still fairly impressive in amount.
 You usually get a non-Transforming figure with each issue, and notable gifts include a DVD and Botbots.
 Not to mention the Optimus Prime grabber arm.

-One especially notable stand out cheap aspect of both comics are the covers.
+One especially stand out cheap aspect of both comics are the covers.
 They clearly only have a small amount of stock art, so the same pictures of the characters are used over and over.
 Sometimes flipped if they’re feeling bold, but it’s not uncommon to have the same two illustrations of Bumblebee alternating covers for three of four months.
-Or even the same back to back.
+Or even the same art used on back to back issues.

 Of the actual screenshot era, there are probably four issues of special note.
 All from the main book.